 SEC.
 2. INDEPENDENT NOMINATIONS.

-Nominations may also be made by petition to be signed by not less than four hundred (400) members of the Association representing at least fifteen (15) classes and ten (10) states and filed with the Associate Vice President not more than thirty (30) days after publication of the slate of the Nominating & Governance Committee.
+Nominations may also be made by petition to be signed by not less than four hundred (400) members of the Association representing at least fifteen (15) classes and ten (10) states and filed with the Executive Director not more than thirty (30) days after publication of the slate of the Nominating & Governance Committee.
 Such petition must be accompanied by the written permission of the candidate.

 ARTICLE XIII.
 ELECTIONS OF INDIVIDUALS NOMINATED TO THE BOARD